 What is Lammas?

-Lammas is an ancient Celtic festival celebrated August 1st, in early Ireland & the British Isles.
-(It was also called Lughnasadh in this area.)
+Lammas is an ancient Anglo-Saxon festival celebrated August 1st, in early British Isles.
+(It was also called Lughnassad in Celtic traditions.)

 Lammas celebrates the first grain harvest of the season.

 Grain has been an important crop to almost every civilization since nearly the beginning of time.
 For many of us, we no longer spend time reflecting on the importance of grain.
 But for our ancestors the grain harvest was a matter of life or death.